Cole Seely

+Cole Seely (born March 10, 1990) is an American professional motocross racer.
+Racing for Honda in 2023, he began riding professionally in 2009.
 Seely began his 450cc rookie season in 2015 riding for the factory Honda team.
 He was named Monster Energy Supercross Rookie of the Year in 2015.

 In 2017 Seely finished seventh in Supercross and fifth in Motocross, earning him a position on the Motocross des Nations US team.
+After retiring in 2019 due to injuries, he returned to racing in 2022, competing in the 2022 FIM Supercross World Championship on the Honda team.